The Archer (Lepcke): History

-The sculpture was probably created in 1908, and was one of Ferdinand Lepcke's last works, as he died of pneumonia at the age of 42 on March 12, 1909, in Berlin.
+The sculpture was probably created in 1908, and was one of Ferdinand Lepcke's last works, as he died of pneumonia at the age of 42 on 12 March 1909, in Berlin.
 The Archer was exhibited in Munich and Berlin, attracting great interest from professionals and visitors, and receiving praises in the press.
 Pictures of the work were also published in several professional art magazines.
 The miniature version, 80 cm tall, made from gypsum, was exhibited in Bromberg in May 1910, at the exhibition organized by the German Society of Arts and Sciences in Bromberg (Deutsche Gesellschaft für Kunst und Wissenschaft).
 While visiting the exhibition a local magnate had the idea of purchasing a copy of the sculpture.
 This patron was a Bromberg Jewish banker and philanthropist, Lewin Louis Aronsohn.
 He personally decided to fund the acquisition of the original piece of art.

 The cost for Louis Aronsohn was 7,500 German gold mark.
 The Mayor of the city, Hugo Wolff, went to Berlin, to approach Lepcke's late brother and buy the original masterpiece, not one of several copies the artist had made.
 Hugo Wolff had entertained good relationship with Ferdinand Lepcke since the sculptor designed the colossal fountain The Deluge (potop) installed on Freedom Square in 1904.

 The statue arrived in Bromberg on August 26, 1910: the official unveiling ceremony took place on October 18, 1910, in the garden-cafe Teatralce, at the occasion of the 60th birthday of Louis Aronsohn.

-The figure was then moved to a pedestal standing in the middle of a flowery square, on Theater Square, next to the City Theater.
-The Archer was aiming at the side wall of the theater, parallel to Mostowa Street.
+The figure was then moved to a pedestal standing in the middle of a flowery square, on Theatre Square, next to the Municipal Theatre.
+The Archer was aiming at the side wall of the theatre, parallel to Mostowa Street.

 The naked silhouette standing in the middle of the city aroused much emotion and discussion in the Polish society of the newly reborn Poland during interwar period.
 The same arguments appeared in Berlin where a copy was exposed in 1908.
 During religious holidays, the statue was screened or dressed so as not to distract participants in the processions.
 On the opposite, 20-year old movie star Pola Negri was among the strongest supporters of the neoclassical statue, while living in Bydgoszcz.
 In 1928, city councilors tried to pass a resolution requesting the withdrawal of the monument, claiming that it was a symbol of the Prussian power.